-The parties acknowledge and agree that neither has or can engage in collective bargaining with the other.
-From and after the Prospective Effective Date, the JPFPF shall not engage in the determination of pension benefits and shall leave the negotiation and future modification of pension benefits shall be solely between the to elected City officials and certified bargaining agents.
-Nothing in the 2014 Agreement shall be construed to impair the rights provided under Article 1, Section 6 of the Florida Constitution or Chapter 447, Florida Statutes.
+From and after the Effective Date, the JPFPF shall not engage in the determination of pension benefits and shall leave the negotiation and future modification of pension benefits to elected City officials and certified bargaining agents.
+Nothing in the 2015 Agreement shall be construed to impair the rights provided under Article 1, Section 6 of the Florida Constitution or Chapter 447, Florida Statutes.
 All subjects of collective bargaining, including but not limited to pension or retirement benefits, shall be subject to the requirements of Chapter 447, Florida Statutes.
 The City and any authorized certified bargaining agent shall have the rights under and be subject to, the provisions of Chapter 447, Florida Statutes, including but not limited to, the requirement for negotiations, the term limitation set forth in Section 447.309(5), Florida Statutes, and the impasse process.
-The City agrees that because it its obligations under this agreement and particularly the distribution of Chapter Funds as provided in Sections 175.351 and 185.35, Fla.
-Stat., the City shall not utilize any rights to take unilateral action under Section 447.309 to diminish or impair the benefits of Group I members for a period of ten (10) years following the Prospective Effective Date.
-The City otherwise retains all rights to unilaterally take action that prospectively_alters benefits (pension or otherwise) for Group II members as authorized under Florida law.
-Except as otherwise set forth in this Agreement, Nnothing herein shall be construed to waive the City's or the certified bargaining agent's right to demand collective bargaining as authorized under Florida law, provided that no ordinance inconsistent with this Agreement shall be adopted-
+The City agrees that it will not unilaterally alter the pension benefits of Group I Employees, as authorized by Section 447.403(4)(d), Florida Statutes, for a period of seven years from the Effective Date of this Agreement.
+Nothing herein shall be construed to waive the City's or the certified bargaining agent's right to demand collective bargaining as authorized under Florida law.